 • clarifies the procedures by which courts are to communicate with each other;

-• affords the parties the opportunity to participate in court-to-court communications;
+• grants the parties the opportunity to participate in court-to-court communications;

 • requires that court-to-court communications be recorded so errors can be corrected; and